bevy-logging/bevy_logging/src/chapter_5.md

 let _guard = span.enter();
 ```
 Spans only apply when the logging level is set at it or above.

-note _guard is there to stop the variable being dropped immediately.
+Note `_guard` is there to stop the variable being dropped immediately.
+The underscore is to stop unused errors as its drop behaviour is what really makes it work!

-While _guard is valid the span is entered.
+While `_guard` is valid(undropped) the span is entered.
 while span is valid the span is created

 There is shorthands for all logging levels such as `trace_span!`

-You cannot combine the `span.enter` and span creation into one line as entering a span and creating
+You cannot combine the `span(/* snip*/).enter`  into one line as *entering* a span and *creating*
-are distinct things, A span is only created once while a span can be entered many times.
+are distinct things, A span is only *created* once while a span can be *entered* many times.

-Entering and exiting spans is ~stuff I don't have much idea about~ beyond the scope this tutorial.
+Entering and exiting spans is ~stuff I don't have much idea about~ beyond the scope this tutorial(mostly async stuff).

 Spans *exit* when the variable holding the enter is dropped in this example the `_guard`
-Spans *Close* when the span variable is dropped
+Spans *Close* when the span variable is dropped.

 we can use square brackets to filter by span